Unable to start

 Please refresh to try again

-34. Why You Need a Good Attorney BEFORE Arriving in Panama
+34. Why You Need a Good Attorney BEFORE You Come to Panama

-A reliable, experienced attorney is one of the most valuable assets you can have on your side before you even land in Panama.
+A reliable, experienced attorney is one of the most valuable assets you can have on your side before you even set foot in the country.

 Back in the U.S., I rarely needed a lawyer—outside of my divorce, I can't remember the last time I used one.
 And, that was a GOOD thing.
 Here, I've had to rely on them way more.
 It's a part of life here that you'll want to be prepared for.